Sustainable Development of Ribes, Aronia – Elderberry as Commerical Crops in the Northeast

 Milestone 2 (Winter 2003) Distribute primary processed products to at least ten retail product manufacturers and basic retail product recipes in a workshop open to 50 small scale food processors.
 Assist up to four medium to large scale and ten small processors to develop products.

-Milestone 3 (N/A) Distribute gooseberry seedlings to five participating growers.
+Milestone 3 (Fall 2003) Distribute gooseberry seedlings to five participating growers.

-Milestone 5 (Summer 2003, Summer 2004, Spring 2005) Make annual results of fungicide trials and seedling observations available to extension personnel and 50 growers.
+Milestone 5 (Fall 2004, 2005) Make annual results of fungicide trials and seedling observations available to extension personnel and 50 growers.

-Milestone 6 (Winter 2006) Incorporate new fungicide guidelines into extension ribes recommendations.
+Milestone 6 (Winter 2006) Incorporate new fungicide guidelines into extension ribes recommendations and make preliminary selections of gooseberry seedlings.

-MS 2.
 Primary processed products including puree, syrup, single strength juice, concentrate, dried, and infused dried black currants have been made at the food venture center using local fruit samples.
 They have been distributed to four food processors to this point.
-Availability was announced at the NYS Direct Marketing Conference berry meeting January 29, 2003 (and a sample of infused dried berries passed around for tasting), and will be announced in the Small Food Processors’ Association newsletter.
+Availability was announced at the NYS Direct Marketing Conference berry meeting January 29 (and a sample of infused dried berries passed around for tasting), and will be announced in the Small Food Processors’ Association newsletter.
 A sample of each was demonstrated at Marvin Pritt’s small fruit class at Cornell.
 Four processors have accepted samples.
 In all, 34 500 ml plastic bottles of 65 brix concentrate, 11 12 oz. bottles of essence, 22 bags of air dried berries, 15 bags of sugar infused berries, and 2.2 gallons of frozen puree were made.
-Au Currant, Water Buffalo Yogurt, Blue Roof, Connecticut Currant, Micosta, Hudson Valley Hometown Foods, Love Apple Farm, and De Palma Farm were among the businesses to receive product

 A simple form of this information is being compiled in a brochure form.
 Gooseberry farmers will be supplied with these brochures to help them with fresh marketing to the wholesale trade.

-MS 7.
-A cordon training system (for fresh fruit production) in Holland was observed and studied for adoption in the US for two years.
+A cordon training system (for fresh fruit production) in Holland was observed and studied for adoption in the US.
 This system simplifies pruning, spraying, and harvesting.
 It is appropriate for gooseberries and red currants.
-A demonstration was set up in Hudson, NY, and two articles were written and distributed to more than five newsletters with regional, national, and international distribution.
+A demonstration was set up in Hudson, NY, and an article was written and distributed to more than five newsletters with regional, national, and international distribution.
 It was also incorporated into the new Ribes Production Guide, which Steven McKay had a chance to review and contribute other information as a part of SARE activities.

-MS 8.
 CA storage for Ribes is done routinely, and observed in Holland.
 It has much promise for use in the US, and could be a major marketing aid for our developing industry.
-Detailed information about CA storage of red currants has been collected, and a research project was completed on gooseberries.
+Some initial information was collected on the procedures for CA, and a new grant has been written to do additional research.

 Impacts and Contributions/Outcomes

 a.
-Processed over 60,000 pounds of black currant fruit commercially, and working to develop and bottle a local beverage made from the syrup.
+Processed over 30,000 pounds of black currant fruit commercially, and working to devalop and bottle a local beverage made from the syrup.

 b.
-Over 40 acres of additional Ribes plantings have been planted during the year.
-A farm in Massachusetts is still planning to plant Aronia, and one in New York, elderberry, both for processing quantities.
+Over 50 acres of additional Ribes plantings have gone in during the year.
+A farm in Massachusetts is planning to plant Aronia, and one in New York, elderberry, both for processing quantities.

 c.
 At least four enterprises are being developed to produce commercial retail black currant beverages.